infused/dbf/README.md

   subject line
 * Change log: <https://github.com/infused/dbf/blob/master/CHANGELOG.md>

+NOTE: beginning with version 3 we have dropped support for Ruby 1.8 and 1.9.
+If you need support for older Rubies, please use 2.0.x (https://github.com/infused/dbf/tree/2_stable)

 ## Compatibility

 DBF is tested to work with the following versions of ruby:

 * MRI Ruby 2.0.x, 2.1.x, 2.2.x
 * JRuby head

-Note that beginning with version 3, support for Ruby 1.8 and 1.9 will be dropped.

 ## Installation